kjs1224/hello-world/README.md

 # hello-world
-Theis is te basic tutorial
+This is the basic tutorial
+I am doing this as part of the Data Scientist class on Coursera.